 In fact, the majority of the aforementioned acemi oğlan had to initially serve as Türk Oğlan – basically glorified farmhands who worked in the estates of esteemed Turkish families for a period of seven years.
 During this time, they were not only accustomed to labor but also had to practice their ‘new found’ Muslim faith.
 And after the seven years were complete, the youths were sent to the Acemi Ocak (basically the ‘training camps’) for advanced military drills and weapons handling.
 Interestingly enough, a few of the Türk Oğlan candidates, the ones who showed their aptitude in tests, were directly selected for the functioning auxiliary Janissary divisions (or Ortas – each composed of 50-100 men), like Bostanci (‘gardeners’) and Baltaci (‘woodcutters’), from where they were often promoted to specialized corps, like the gunners and the armorers.
 A few others were also taken in by the rich households (Konaks) of pashas and beys, to be further educated and trained in the elite provincial side of affairs.

-The rest of the youths, as we mentioned before, were inducted into the Acemi Ocak – and their military training was imparted over a period of six years, after which they were eligible for employment via the regular operational Ortas of the Ottoman Janissaries.
+The rest of the youths, as Dr. Nicolle mentioned (in his book The Janissaries), were inducted into the Acemi Ocak – and their military training was imparted over a period of six years, after which they were eligible for employment via the regular operational Ortas of the Ottoman Janissaries.
 During this time, the candidates were drilled and trained to use a variety of weapons, including bows, muskets, javelins, and even swords (for fencing).
 The bevy of instructions, deep guidance, and incessant practicing courses provided by the military officers and professors were quite effective – if we go by the contemporary records documented by their European foes like the French and the Austrians.
 According to some of these sources, the Janissaries were extraordinary marksmen who could not only aim accurately but also maintain a fast rate of firing, even under moonlights.
 Suffice it say, such high skill levels were rather reinforced by strict discipline, which even entailed the youths to be supervised by specially appointed eunuchs who didn’t allow female company within the training grounds.

 6) The Organizational Structure –